ffelten/CrazyRL/README.md

 ## Learning
 We provide implementations of MAPPO [1] both compatible with a CPU env (PettingZoo parallel API), and a GPU env (our JAX API).
 These implementations should be very close to each others in terms of sample efficiency but the GPU version is immensely faster in terms of time.
-We also have a multi-agent version of SAC, [MASAC](https://github.com/ffelten/MASAC), which is compatible with the CPU env.
+We also have a multi-agent version of SAC, [MASAC](https://github.com/ffelten/MASAC), which is compatible with the CPU envs.

 See <img src="results/Circle.png">

-[1] C. Yu et al., “The Surprising Effectiveness of PPO in Cooperative Multi-Agent Games,” presented at the Thirty-sixth Conference on Neural Information Processing Systems Datasets and Benchmarks Track, Jun.
-2022.
-Accessed: Sep.
-05, 2023.
-[Online].
-Available: https://openreview.net/forum?id=YVXaxB6L2Pl

 ## Install & run